apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/2-create-nn.md

 `nn.Sequential()` allows you to create your multi-layer neural network with existing layers from `gluon.nn`.
-It also includes a pre-defined `forward()` function that sequentially execututes thse layers.
-But what if you want to add more computation during your forward pass or create a new/novel network.
-How do you create a network?
+It also includes a pre-defined `forward()` function that sequentially executes added layers.
+But what if the built-in layers are not sufficient for your needs.
+If you want to create networks like ResNet which has complex but repeatable components, how do you create such a network?

 In gluon, every neural network layer is defined by using a base class `nn.Block()`.
-In gluon, a Block has one main job - define a forward method that takes some NDArray input `x` and generates an NDArray output.
-A Block can do something simple like apply an activation function.
-Tt can also combine a bunch of other Blocks together in creative ways.
+A Block has one main job - define a forward method that takes some input x and generates an output.
+A Block can just do something simple like apply an activation function.
+It can combine multiple layers together in a single block or also combine a bunch of other Blocks together in creative ways to create complex networks like Resnet.
 In this case, you will construct three Dense layers.
-The `forward()` method can invoke these layers in turn to generate the output.
+The `forward()` method can then invoke the layers in turn to generate its output.

 Create a subclass of `nn.Block` and implement two methods by using the following code.